-- 3.1 Amended Articles of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on October 25, 2017). - 3.2 Amended and Restated Code of Regulations of the Registrant (incorporated by reference to Exhibit 3.2 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on July 26, 2017). - 4.1 Description of Registrant's Common Stock (incorporated by reference to Exhibit 4.1 to Registrant's Annual Report on Form 10-K filed with the Commission on February 26, 2020). - 31.1 Rule 13-a-14(a) Certification CEO - 31.2 Rule 13-a-14(a) Certification CFO - 32.1 Section 1350 Certification CEO - 32.2 Section 1350 Certification CFO - 101.INS XBRL Instance Document (1) - 101.SCH XBRL Taxonomy Extension Schema Document (1) - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document (1) - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document (1) - 101.LAB XBRL Taxonomy Extension Label Linkbase Document (1) - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document (1)
+- 3.1 Amended Articles of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on October 25, 2017). - 3.2 Amended and Restated Code of Regulations of the Registrant (incorporated by reference to Exhibit 3.2 to Registrant's Quarterly Report on Form 10-Q filed with the Commission on July 26, 2017). - 4.1 Description of Registrant's Common Stock (incorporated by reference to Exhibit 4.1 to Registrant's Annual Report on Form 10-K filed with the Commission on February 26, 2020). - 31.1 Rule 13-a-14(a) Certification CEO - 31.2 Rule 13-a-14(a) Certification CFO - 32.1 Section 1350 Certification CEO - 32.2 Section 1350 Certification CFO - 101.INS Inline XBRL Instance Document The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+(1) - 101.SCH Inline XBRL Taxonomy Extension Schema Document (1) - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document (1) - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (1) - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document (1) - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document (1) - 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, has been formatted in Inline XBRL.